McConnell warns GOP off Electoral College brawl in Congress

 “Many of us had hoped the presidential election would yield a different result,” he said.
 “But our system of government has the processes to determine who will be sworn in on Jan.
 20. The Electoral College has spoken.”

-Biden told reporters he called to thank McConnell for the remarks and the two had a “good conversation.”
-He said he told McConnell there are “things we can work together on.”
+Biden told reporters that he called to thank McConnell for the remarks and the two had a “good conversation.”
+As he departed to campaign in Georgia, he said he told McConnell there are “things we can work together on.”

-McConnell’s words, after weeks of silence, followed other leading Republicans who spoke up the after the Electoral College voted late Monday.
-They finally said aloud what many Republicans had been signaling privately — that Biden won the election, and they are essentially abandoning Trump’s election attacks.
+The Senate leader’s sprint into action after weeks of silence followed other leading Republicans who spoke up the after the Electoral Collegevoted late Monday.
+They finally said aloud what many Republicans had been signaling privately — that Bidenis the winner of the presidential election, and they are essentially abandoning Trump’s election attacks.

 From there, the floodgates opened.
 Several GOP senators confirmed they had spoken with Biden, including Trump ally Lindsey Graham of South Carolina and Mitt Romney of Utah, the GOP’s 2012 presidential nominee.
 Some have had meetings with Biden’s nominees for administration posts.